samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 > ### Do I Need a Settlement Map?
 >
-> A settlement doesn’t always require a map.
+> A settlement doesn't always require a map.
 Simply describing the settlement to your players is usually sufficient.
-But if it’s important for the players to know where certain buildings or other locations are in the settlement, having a map is helpful.
+But if it's important for the players to know where certain buildings or other locations are in the settlement, having a map is helpful.
 >
 > For an example of a settlement map, see the [Crossroads Village map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.03-crossroads-village.jpg) in [appendix B](/sources/dnd/dmg-2024/maps#MapCrossroadsVillage).